-Plantronics Backbeat Go 810 is the antidote to expensive noise-canceling headphones
+Plantronics BackBeat Go 810 is the antidote to expensive noise-canceling headphones

 While the BackBeat Go 810 lists for $150, I suspect it'll come down in price a bit online.
 It's a reasonable value at $150, but I think it would generate more interested at less than $125.

 I'll post a full review after I spend a little more time with them.
-In the meantime, here are the BackBeat Go 810's key specs
+In the meantime, here are the BackBeat Go 810's key specs, per Plantronics:

 - Slim, over-the-ear design with memory-foam comfort